mitchhaley5/UniFi-Scripts/README.md

 # UniFi Scripts

-a collection of scripts that can be used to perform certain functions on the UniFi controller
+a collection of scripts that can be used to perform certain functions on the UniFi controller.

 ## Usage
-There are 2 methods for using the scripts:
+The scripts are intended to be run on the UniFi controller itself There are 2 methods for using the scripts:
 #### 1. Download and Run Using BASH
 Run the following commands in the shell: